Friday, January 06, 2012

 At approximately the same time a number of movie bloggers I had discovered and begun to follow had started a project that really fascinated me: systematic evaluations year by year of movie history, with lists of their favorites and a write-up for their pick of their very favorite for each year.
 Most of them started in the distant past, as early as the mid-'20s but never any later than 1931, and moved forward.
 I realized I also had a ton of gaps before the '60s.

 By then I had signed on with Netflix and grown a little drunk on the possibilities of their catalog, as increasingly so many great movies of all eras became available as DVDs.
-The problem was not one of access, as it had been previously been most of my life, certainly prior to VCRs, but of time.
+The problem was not one of access, as it had previously been most of my life, certainly prior to VCRs, but of time.
 I have since become one of those unfortunates who carry a burden of the chronically overstuffed queue, watching movies most days, and never feeling quite caught up (admittedly not an altogether unpleasant feeling).

 Thus a number of strands contributed to my interest in taking on this project: foremost, providing shape and direction to the endless task of "catching up," on the 2000s, on the greats and worthies before 1960, and on all the other gaps in cinema history and/or appreciation I might have.
 It's a great excuse to look again at the things I remember loving, and often love again (and sometimes don't).
 It's a great excuse to look at more and more movies all the time.
 It's a great excuse, period.
 Full stop.